 Introducing TUSC

-Established by the Toronto Board of Education in 1978, the Toronto Urban Studies Centre offers 30 different cross-curricular programs for students in grades 2 to 8.
+Established by the Toronto Board of Education in 1978, the Toronto Urban Studies Centre offers many cross-curricular programs for students in grades 1 to 8.

-When you participate in a TUSC program, you could find yourself visiting our on-site facilities in Danforth Collegiate (TUSC IT Lab and classroom), one of our many off-site locations including the TDSB Archives and Century Schoolhouse, a variety of museums and heritage sites, the TUSC greenhouse, numerous Toronto neighbourhoods, Kensington Community School, and green spaces such as High Park.
+When you participate in a TUSC program, you could find yourself visiting our on-site facilities in Central Technical School (TUSC IT Lab and classroom), one of our many off-site locations including the Century Schoolhouse, the TUSC greenhouse, various Toronto neighbourhoods, Kensington Community School, and green spaces such as High Park.

 Known for innovative activities, TUSC programs feature: